-These are the best laptops with Windows Ink pen support
+These are the best Windows Ink laptops in 2021

 Buying a new laptop isn’t always easy, even beyond just the price you have to pay for it.
 It’s hard to choose the one that’s right for you.
 We live in a time where we’re fairly spoilt for choice.
 There are lots of great laptops out there for all different kinds of users, and that can be a bit overwhelming.
 We’re here to help, and in this roundup, we’ve gathered the best laptops you can buy that feature Windows Ink pen support.

 Windows Ink is a feature in Windows 10 and Windows 11, which lets you use a pen to draw or take notes as if you were writing on paper.
 Technically, you can draw with just your finger, but using an active pen provides a better experience.
 Active pens have specialized digitizers that respond better, offer different levels of pressure, or even support tilt.
 There’s a lot more you can do with Windows Ink when your laptop has support for active pens.